4d55397500/audio-semantic-hashing/README.md

 #### Indexing
 Currently using the Spotify [annoy](https://github.com/spotify/annoy) library to index binary codes and run local search by the Hamming distance criterion.

+#### Parameters

+Specifiable parameters are stored in `constants.py`.
+These include values determining the audio pre-processing, as well as neural network and index structures.

 Requirements
 --
 * Python 3